polterguy/phosphorusfive/FAQ.md

 my own little universe here, and I intend to be _"god"_ within it - Don't like the idea?
 Go create your own universe.

-I do however take suggestions from others, and I do consider myself quite polite - Contrary to others in my position ...
+I do however take suggestions from others, and I do consider myself quite polite, and I am famous for changing my mind, once the facts no longer compiles.

 ### What's your sense of humor?